How to Create an Online Form

 - include the form URL in emails (restrictions apply)

-Review Optional SettingsYou may optionally customize your web forms in the Settings tab.
+Review Optional SettingsYou may optionally customize your web forms in the Settings tab of the form builder.

 Brand Your FormsWe advise you to brand your forms with your own logo whenever your visitors will be accessing forms by their FormSmarts URL.
 Your logo will then be displayed in the top left corner of your forms, thus increasing their visual appeal and user recognition.

-Choose the Right Input FieldPart of designing effective forms is selecting the right input field widgets.
+Choosing the Right Form ControlPart of designing effective an form is selecting the right input field widget, a.k.a form controls.
 Here are some tips to help you choose.

 - Use a text input field when you expect a short, one line answer